 Site preparation is the first step in a multi-step process.
 Establishing a successful native prairie from seed is a labor of love and patience.
-Most who have been through it will praise the process, and the joy of transforming a space into a healthy ecosystem.
+Most who have been through it will praise the process, the thrill of discovery, and the joy of transforming a space into a healthy ecosystem.
 For more details on the next steps check out: prairiemoon.com/PDF/growing-your-prairie.pdf